metal3d/knotter/README.md

 0.1.1
 - Sessions are now fixed
-- hanlders are classes, see example
+- handlers are classes, see example

 0.1.0
 - Add session management and remove "sessions" external module